MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-net_adapter_tx_capabilities_init_for_dma.md

 ---
 UID: NF:netadapter.NET_ADAPTER_TX_CAPABILITIES_INIT_FOR_DMA
 title: NET_ADAPTER_TX_CAPABILITIES_INIT_FOR_DMA function (netadapter.h)
-description: The NET_ADAPTER_TX_CAPABILITIES_INIT_FOR_DMA method initializes a NET_ADAPTER_TX_CAPABILITIES structure for a net adapter that has specified the use of DMA in its transmit data path. tech.root: netvista ms.assetid: aae4a208-75b7-4b11-868b-c4620497d171 ms.date: 09/27/2019
+description: The NET_ADAPTER_TX_CAPABILITIES_INIT_FOR_DMA function initializes a NET_ADAPTER_TX_CAPABILITIES structure for a net adapter that has specified the use of DMA in its transmit data path. tech.root: netvista ms.assetid: aae4a208-75b7-4b11-868b-c4620497d171 ms.date: 09/27/2019